 Dynamics GP (formerly Great Plains) is Microsoft’s powerhouse solution delivering financial management for mid-sized companies in a wide range of industries.
 It’s the most popular Microsoft ERP in the U.S. and is extremely customizable, integrating with hundreds of third-party solutions to extend the product’s core financial management functionality.

 With more than 100,000 companies worldwide, Dynamics NAV is the most prolific Microsoft ERP solution.
 NAV is the top choice for companies in Europe and offers top-of-the-line functionality for manufacturing and distributing companies.
 Dynamics NAV is now under the Dynamics 365 umbrella, offering an on-premise version of the hot new cloud product.

 Dynamics 365 Business Central is Microsoft’s first cloud-based ERP and accounting solution.
 Based on Dynamics NAV, Dynamics 365 Business Central has the same functionality as its predecessor.
 The product is intended to scale and grow with a company, making it the perfect choice for business start-ups, mid-size companies and large enterprises alike.

 Dynamics 365 is an entire suite of solutions designed to help companies streamline and integrate their business operations.
 There are several unique applications under the Dynamics 365 umbrella, including Sales, Marketing, Customer Service and Business Central.
 Each application can stand alone or integrate seamlessly with others.
-Boyer & Associates sells Dynamics 365 Business Central, the ERP/financial management solution for small and mid-sized businesses.
+Boyer & Associates sells Dynamics 365 Business Central, the ERP/financial management solution for mid-sized businesses.